Week 45, November 2017

 The sail following the morning drills was relatively short, through dusk, arriving in Marigot Bay just as the last light of the day was disappearing.
 We chanced upon an amazing resort with swimming pool, attached to the marina, and enjoyed the swim before having dinner on the boat.

-The next morning we decided to climb Grand Piton, one of the incredible volcanic plugs that dominates the west coast of St Lucia.
-It was an hour-long journey to the beginning of the walk, and a challenging four hour trek up to the top.
-It felt great mixing land with sea adventure.
+The next morning we decided to climb Grand Piton, one of the incredible volcanic plugs that dominate the west coast of St Lucia.
+It was an hour-long journey to the beginning of the walk and a challenging four-hour trek up to the top.
+It felt great mixing land with the sea adventure.